Last Quarter on

 Moon after descending node

-2 days after descending node on 3 June 2018 at 12:39 in ♒ Aquarius.
-The Moon is located south of the ecliptic over the following 10 days, until the lunar orbit crosses from South to North in ascending node on 16 June 2018 at 17:50 in ♋ Cancer.
+2 days after descending node on 3 June 2018 at 12:39 in ♒ Aquarius the Moon is positioned south of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from South to North in ascending node on 16 June 2018 at 17:50 in ♋ Cancer.

 Moon after southern standstill

-5 days since the previous standstill on 1 June 2018 at 07:09 in ♑ Capricorn when the Moon has reached South declination of ∠-20.727°, the lunar orbit is extending northward over the next 8 days to face maximum declination of ∠20.754° at the point of next northern standstill on 15 June 2018 at 00:52 in ♋ Cancer.
+5 days since the last southern standstill on 1 June 2018 at 07:09 in ♑ Capricorn when the Moon has reached South declination of ∠-20.727° the lunar orbit is extending northward over the next 8 days to face maximum declination of ∠20.754° at the point of next northern standstill on 15 June 2018 at 00:52 in ♋ Cancer.

 Syzygy in 7 days